-How UC works
+How unified communications works

 Unified communications began as desk-based telephony systems and evolved from there.
 From desk phones to PCs and email, it evolved to include instant messaging and video chat, then smartphone integration.
 Today’s UC systems incorporate emerging technologies like voice assistants and artificial intelligence (AI).

-UC systems generally rely on two different components to work properly: back-end management systems that are sometimes called UC platforms, and front-end clients that let the user interact with the system.
+Unified communications systems generally rely on two different components to work properly: back-end management systems that are sometimes called UC platforms, and front-end clients that let the user interact with the system.